pythononwheels/pow_devel/README.rst

 ::

-    # this will call the myget methog on HTTP GET calls.
-    # and will hand over the re-group as the 1st parameter.
+    # this will call the myget method on HTTP GET calls and will hand over the re-group as the 1st parameter.
     @app.add_route("/index/([0-9]+)*", dispatch={"get" : "myget"})
     class IndexdHandler(BaseHandler):
         def myget(self, index=None):